frankfzw/SCache/README.md

 <p align="center">Figure 1:  Workflow Comparison between Legacy DAG Computing Frameworks and Frameworks with SCache</p>

 SCache consists of three components: a distributed shuffle data management system, a DAG co-scheduler, and a worker daemon.
 As a plug-in system, SCache needs to rely on a DAG framework.
 As shown in Figure 2, SCache employs the legacy master-slaves architecture like GFS for the shuffle data management system.
 The master node of SCache coordinates the shuffle blocks globally with ap- plication context.
 The worker node reserves memory to store blocks.
 The coordination provides two guarantees: (a) data is stored in memory before tasks start and (b) data is scheduled on-off memory with all-or-nothing and context- aware constraints.
 The daemon bridges the communication between DAG framework and SCache.
 The co-scheduler is dedicated to pre-schedule reduce tasks with DAG information and enforce the scheduling results to original scheduler in framework.

-For more detail, you can read our paper: [Efficient shuffle management with scache for dag computing frameworks](https://dl.acm.org/citation.cfm?id=3178510)

 <p align="center"><img src="https://github.com/wuchunghsuan/SCache/blob/master/fig/architecture.png" width="50%"/></p>
 <p align="center">Figure 2: SCache Architecture</p>